Dental Neobanking Fundamentals: The Partnership Anatomy

 SEP 15 25

-Constraint: sponsor release windows and model approvals set the delivery pace more than app features.
+Sponsor release windows and model approvals set the delivery pace more than app features, no matter how tempting it is to prioritize UI polish.

 The Three Agreements That Matter (and who owns what)